Ertytux/Hive_P2P_Bot/README.md

 * Any suggestion, change proposal, or code can be made here on GitHub, we apply our [FOSS](https://osssoftware.org/blog/free-and-open-source-software-foss-core-principles/) policies in our development and everyone is welcome to contribute.

 ## Donations
-You can donate to our project using HIVE or HBD with the account `hivecuba.p2p` con el memo `Donate` or using bitcoin lighting to the account `hivecuba.p2p@sats.v4v.app`.
+You can donate to our project using HIVE or HBD with the account `hivecuba.p2p` with the memo `Donate` or using bitcoin lighting to the account `hivecuba.p2p@sats.v4v.app`.

 Thank you very much in advance!!